Josam85/SIEM-Home-Lab/README.md

 # SIEM-Home-Lab

 # Objective
-Thix SIEM Lab project aimed to deploy and configure Wazuh as a Security Information and Event Management (SIEM) solution.
+This SIEM Lab project aimed to deploy and configure Wazuh as a Security Information and Event Management (SIEM) solution.
 This involved setting up the Wazuh server on DigitalOcean with secure firewalls, using Sysmon to collect telemetry from a Windows host, and detecting advanced threats such as Mimikatz execution.
 The primary goal was to establish a functional SIEM environment for log analysis, security monitoring, and threat detection.

 # Skills Learned
 - Deploying SIEM solutions on cloud platforms.